eigerco/polka-storage/cli/polka-storage/storagext-cli/README.md

 storagext-cli --sr25519-key <key> storage-provider prove-commit <prove-commit-sector>
 ```

-This command takes `prove-commit-sector` as JSON Object, here `proof` must be a valid hex-string.
+This command takes a `prove-commit-sector` JSON object, the `proof` must be a valid hex-string.
 Proof is accepted if it is any valid hex string of length >= 1.

 <details>